19po/rtl102.5-playlist/README.md

 Application have 5 seconds lag on turning on and 5-10 seconds lag on turning off.

+Application is under Python 2.7 and Qt4.
+Make sure you have installed sni-qt and enabled http interaface in VLC: run VLC, open properties (Ctrl+P), show full properties, go to Interface -> Main Interfaces and enable web in interface modules.

 ## How to use (v.
 1)
 * Run stream `http://shoutcast.rtl.it:3010/stream/1/` using VLC.
 * Open terminal and run `python rtl1025-playlist.py`.